Internet-Draft Mission Authority Server August 2026

 The MAS verifies the join centrally:

-2. It verifies the subject and client joins of Section 9 against the introspection response, under its own documented account and client mappings and delegate policy.
+2. It verifies the subject and client joins of Section 10 against the introspection response or the validated token claims, under its own documented account and client mappings and delegate policy.

-On success the MAS mints a Mission Join Assertion: a signed JWT [RFC7519] whose protected header carries the typ mission-join+jwt and a kid resolvable in the MAS's jwks_uri.
+On success the MAS mints a Mission Join Assertion: a signed JWT [RFC7519] whose protected header carries the typ mission-join+jwt and a kid resolvable in the MAS's jwks_uri; exact validation of that typ, with mutually exclusive validation rules for the artifact profiles, implements the substitution defense of [RFC8725], Sections 3.11 and 3.12.
 Its claims:

 iss: